chrisb13/cb.github.io/_posts/python/2015-10-01-docopt-ultisnip.markdown

 - python
 ---

 I recently discovered [docopt](https://github.com/docopt/docopt), this super neat command line parser.
-I've used sys.argv and the argparse module but they've always felt too limited or overly complicated.
+I've used sys.argv and the argparse module but they've always felt too limited or overly complicated (respectively).
 What's great about docopt is that understands what to do based on the POSIX-style doc string you write!
 This has two advantages...

 1. You likely have used enough *nix command-line tools to have a sense of what your doc string should look like (if you do get lost [the docs](https://github.com/docopt/docopt) are great).
 1. It forces you to write documentation!